acend/cilium-basics-training/content/en/docs/04/_index.md

 {{% /alert %}}

 {{% alert title="Note" color="primary" %}}
-It is not yet possible to get metrics from Cilium envoy (port 9095).
-Envoy only starts on a node if there is at least one pod with a layer 7 networkpolicy.
+It is not yet possible to get metrics from Cilium Envoy (port 9095).
+Envoy only starts on a node if there is at least one Pod with a layer 7 networkpolicy.
 {{% /alert %}}

 ## Task {{% param sectionnumber %}}.2:  Store and visualize metrics

 To make sense of metrics we store them in Prometheus and visualize them with Grafana dashboards.
-Install both into cilium-monitoring namespace to store and visualize Cilium and Hubble metrics.
+Install both into `cilium-monitoring` Namespace to store and visualize Cilium and Hubble metrics.
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/cilium/cilium/v1.11/examples/kubernetes/addons/prometheus/monitoring-example.yaml
 ```